Menu

 • Targeted spelling interventions in a small group

-If pupils continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness, the class teacher, with support from the SENCO , should assess whether a pupil has a significant learning difficulty, which may require highly- tailored interventions.
-This may include specialist or individualised provision.
+If a pupil continues to make inadequate progress, despite high-quality teaching targeted at their areas of weakness, the class teacher, with support from the SENCO and families can assess whether a pupil has a significant learning difficulty, which may require more in depth investigations, support and bespoke / tailored interventions.
+This may include involving specialist teachers or an individualised provision which is called a POP - Pupil Overview of Provision.

 If you have any concerns or questions regarding SEND provision in school, please contact: